 On a day to day basis, the average person is inundated with a bazillion pieces of advertising, and it's on the companies themselves (or their marketing firms) to make their ads stand out from the white noise that permeates the air.
 But usually, the disconnect between the people at those companies and the people they're marketing to makes for some epic fails.

-Take a look at these viral marketing fails and vote on which ad campaign failed the hardest.
-Afterward, leave us a comment telling us how you would have done better.
-If you're like us, you would have added at least one rapping granny.
+Take a look at these viral marketing fails and vote on which ad campaigns failed the hardest.

 When the videos for HUVr appeared in 2014, every nerd on the planet had an aneurysm.
 This is what they'd been waiting for their entire lives.
 Finally, they had the chance to be Marty McFly.
 But just as quickly as their dreams were realized, they were snatched away.

 How so?
-It was revealed that the boards were nothing more than viral marketing for Funny or Die.
+It was revealed that the boards were nothing more than viral marketing for Funny or Die.3936Bad ad?

 In 2008, Cheetos went full Fight Club and started recommending that we, the orange cheese dust consuming masses, started smashing societal norms while munching on puffed corn.
-Some people thought it was a brilliant deconstruction of the modern patriarchy.
+Some people thought it was a brilliant deconstruction of the modern patriarchy.1814Bad ad?